 The displacer beast will almost always have a buffer between themselves and their target.
 Use this to your advantage.
 Run at your target, make your two Tentacle attacks, and use the rest of your movement to get into a better, further position.
-This forces your target to have to move straight towards you in order to have a hope of cutting you down.
+This forces your target to have to move straight towards you to have a hope of cutting you down.

 If they have to do this their back-line is probably ripe for the taking.
 At this point, you should risk an opportunity attack from a melee PC and dart towards their unprotected back-line.
 It isn’t an issue if Displacement gets disrupted by the attack of opportunity since you regain the use of it at the end of the turn regardless.